 His primary focus is losing at Euro games but he is just as happy losing at thematic games and even being killed in the first five minutes in some RPGs.

 He periodically vents his quite considerable spleen in a blog on boardgamegeek.com entitled “Misadventures in Thick Paper and Plastic”.
-And tweets as @InfoPerfected
+He was also declared Geek-of-the-Week on Boardgamegeek and tweets as @InfoPerfected

 T.C.
 Petty III. – Ion Award winning game-designer whose opinions shake the very foundations of perception.
 When not wielding his skills behind a card table he designs such analogue classics as VivaJava and Xenon Profiteer.

 Nick Mariner – Nick Mariner is a teacher and comedian living in Dallas, TX.
 He has been a hobby board-gamer for going on five years now.
 Although his tastes began earlier with Magic the Gathering and Dungeons and Dragons, he now plays mostly Euro strategy games if the group will allow it, and slogs through another bullshit night of Dead of Winter if he just can’t get anyone to play anything that requires attention and planning.
-Among other efforts in the boardgaming world, he is lighting up the ‘net on his own blog “I Call Yellow.”
+Among other efforts in the boardgaming world, he has once been anointed Geek-of-the-Week on Boardgamegeek and he is lighting up the ‘net on his own blog “I Call Yellow.”

 Tony Boydell –When all around him are losing their heads, Tony Boydell rises from the tumult as an ocean of calm.
 Hailing from the post-apocalyptic murder island that was once known as the U.K, Tony spends his days fending off the eyeless hordes and his nights constructing the best games to come out of a country that once didn’t consider the consumption of newborns as the “cheeky option” for lunch.
 Tony has designed many games but is most well known for Snowdonia and Guilds of London, works that deal with a bygone age when people didn’t use testicles as currency.
 We all wish him the very best.